Remco Jak - soprano saxophone

 That international recognition is also reflected in the venues that the ensemble frequently play: in addition to the Amsterdam Concertgebouw, the Philharmonie in Luxembourg and Carnegie Hall in New York the four saxophonists also tour the stages of Europe, Russia, the Middle East, China, Japan, Canada and the United States.

 The Amstel Quartet has released 9 CDs so far, through their own label Amstel Records.
 Those recordings are as versatile as the ensemble itself: ranging from pieces composed or arranged especially for the Amstel Quartet to minimal maestros and Indian tabla.
 Their latest album of French Chansons (Sax avec Elan!), was hailed in the Dutch press as “saxy chansons brimming with joie de vivre.”
 National daily newspaper NRC Handelsblad wrote: “You immediately imagine yourself in vaudeville.
 The saxophonic virtuosos of the Amstel Quartet feel at ease with every style of music.”

 In the upcoming season the Amstel Quartet will be starting a project with the grand piano quartet Rondane.
 The main focus will be music by Simeon ten Holt.
-In 2018 the Amstel Quartet will be traveling to Asia for a tour in China, Taiwan and/or Japan.
+In 2018 the Amstel Quartet will be traveling to Asia for a tour in China, Macau and Japan.